DR1998Solution/Tradex_Application/README.md

-# Tradex_Application
-This Application Using Saving Customer And Item Using Java
+## Tradex Application

+## Tradex Customer Item Save Application

+How to Run Application it?
+[Follow Instructions]